nemediano/nemediano.github.io/resume.md

 After graduating from my PhD in September of 2017, I joined [Nvidia](https://www.nvidia.com/){:target="_blank" rel="noreferrer noopener"} and they helped me to relocate to San Jose California (a.k.a Silicon Valley).

 At Nvidia, I was a Software Engineer on the web browsers team, where I did some work on AR, and designed some web components of [ISAAC SDK](https://developer.nvidia.com/isaac-ros){:target="_blank" rel="noreferrer noopener"}.
-Later, they switched me to the 3D graphics driver for the mobile team, where I did some low level work on OpenGL, worked on Safety for Automotive and made my first steps with Vulkan.
+Later, they switched me to the 3D graphics [driver](https://www.nvidia.com/en-us/drivers/){:target="_blank" rel="noreferrer noopener"} for the mobile team, where I did some low level work on OpenGL, worked on Safety for Automotive and made my first steps with [Vulkan](https://www.vulkan.org/){:target="_blank" rel="noreferrer noopener"}.

 ### Computational Systems Technology